elad237/Vet-clinic-database/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need to:

+Install Git
+Install Postgres

 <!--
 Example command: